×

 When we asked people living in Girona about club and activities where newcomers can meet others, they responded:

 "Expats in Girona often join various clubs and activities to meet new people and immerse themselves in the local culture.
 Many expats join language exchange groups or Spanish classes to improve their language skills and meet both locals and other expats.
 There are also various sports clubs, such as cycling, hiking, or yoga clubs, which are popular among expats.
 Girona is known for its vibrant culinary scene, so cooking classes or wine tasting events are also popular activities.
 For those interested in arts and culture, joining local theater groups, attending art workshops, or participating in local festivals can be a great way to meet people.
 In addition to joining clubs and activities, expats often meet people through their work, their children's schools, or by volunteering in the local community.
 Many expats also use social media or expat networking sites to connect with others in the Girona area.
 Furthermore, Girona has a number of cafes, bars, and restaurants that are popular hangouts for both locals and expats.
 Simply spending time in these places and striking up conversations with the people around can be a great way to make new friends.
 Finally, Girona is a city with a rich history and a vibrant cultural scene.
-By attending local events, such as concerts, festivals, or exhibitions, expats can meet people with similar interests and become part of the local community," wrote a member in Girona.
+By attending local events, such as concerts, festivals, or exhibitions, expats can meet people with similar interests and become part of the local community," explained one expat living in Girona, Spain.

 What should I bring when moving to Girona?